Fine art has long been a very popular investment product.

-Although investments in works of art can be particularly profitable, access to cash is often hampered by the time and significant costs involved in trading works of art.
+Although investments in artworks can be particularly profitable, access to cash is often hampered by the time and significant costs involved in trading works of art.

 In order to facilitate short-term access to liquid assets for owners of works of art, certain financial institutions are prepared to accept works of art as collateral for financing.

-Similar to the traditional model of collateral, this system consists of a loan keeping into account the value of the work of art that is pledged for a predetermined period of time, after which the borrower pays back the money he has borrowed from the lender.
+Similar to the traditional model of collateral, this system consists of a loan keeping into account the value of the artwork that is pledged for a predetermined period of time, after which the borrower pays back the money he has borrowed from the lender.

-This specialised type of loans gives players on the art market the opportunity to take advantage of their art collection in order to obtain funds for new investments, to refinance other loans or simply to purchase new works of art.
+This specialised type of art-secured lending gives players on the art market the opportunity to take advantage of their art collection in order to obtain funds for new investments, to refinance other loans or simply to purchase new works of art.

-The costs of transport, insurance and maintenance of works of art are so high that at least considering a non-possessory pledge is highly recommended
+The costs of transport, insurance and maintenance of artworks are so high that at least considering a non-possessory pledge is highly recommended

 This model was used by artists Christo and Jeanne-Claude, who, in order to fund their large-scale projects, used Christo's extensive art collection as collateral for several loans.
 However, the model is equally suitable for art investors as well as for any other passionate art lover or collector looking to expand his collection.

-Until now, art collectors where rather reluctant to use their art works as collateral for financing.
-But as a result of the recent changes to the Belgian Security Act (Pledge Act), loans secured on works of art can also become more popular in our country.
+Until now, art collectors where rather reluctant to use their artworks as collateral for financing.
+But as a result of the recent changes to the Belgian Security Law (Pledge Act), art-secured lending can also become more popular in our country.

 Much like in our neighbouring countries, a non-possessory pledge on movable goods was introduced that is opposable to third parties provided the goods have been registered in the National Pledge Register.